 A home remedy when tuna oil is placed on the hickey and left to stay for around five minutes was also reported to work.
 Thereafter, the tuna oil is washed off leaving useful Vitamin E and Omega that are crucial for regeneration of skin.

 14. Arnica salve

 This is a healing ointment that has been medically proven to reduce swelling and soreness.
-When applied, it reduces the soreness and also helps in the repair of the broken capillaries on the skin.
+When applied, it reduces the soreness and also helps in the repair of the broken capillaries.
 This boosts the fast healing of hickeys.

 15. Preparation H

 Preparation H is an anti-inflammatory used to treat puffy eyes.
 Some users have also put it to use to soothe hickeys and have recorded that it has considerably reduced the soreness.

 In some situations, it may not be possible to have the hickey healed in time or it may be severe and requires more time to heal.
 In such cases, the best way to get rid of a hickey (or not make it seen) is to conceal it.